How to Install Matomo with Nginx on Ubuntu

 Generating Your SSL Certificate

-During the certificate installation, the Electronic Frontier Foundation (EFF) may prompt you regarding email updates.
-Respond accordingly to initiate the automatic installation and configuration of your certificate.
+During installation, the Electronic Frontier Foundation (EFF) may prompt you to subscribe to their newsletter.
+Respond as you prefer to complete the certificate installation.

 Transitioning to HTTPS